Is drinking alcohol a sin?

 18 When Jethro, the priest of Midian, Moses' father in law, heard of all that God had done for Moses, and for Israel his people, and that the Lord had brought Israel out of Egypt; (Exodus.18)

-The Rechabites - prefiguring the elect, don't drink wine
+The Rechabites - prefiguring the elect, didn't drink wine

 Why didn't the Rechabites drink wine?
 What was the wine on the table?
 It was the wine that had alcohol in it.
 It's the wine as we know it.
 The Rechabites obeyed and still obey the word of God.
 They may build houses and sow seeds in the fields - in case they no longer live in the Promised land.
 In that sense, there's no problem for them to build houses today - and I would guess they no longer live in the Promised land.
 Read one more time: "that ye may live many days in the land where ye be strangers."
 (Jer.35:9) - the Promised land!
 But they don't drink any wine - or any drinks containing such amounts of alcohol that would make you drunk.
 This is the greatest secret about the Rechabites.
 True Christians understand the same as did (and still do) the Rechabites - via the Holy Spirit.